Trip Details at-a-Glance

 Day 2 (Sunday)

 After breakfast, we depart by bus for a day excursion to the province of Artemisa, where we visit the UNESCO–designated Biosphere Reserve region and small eco-community of Las Terrazas in the mountainous area of Sierra del Rosario.
 We begin by visiting the houses and studios of local Cuban artists, taking in the spectacular and unique Cuban art.
 We stop by a senior center, engaging with people there before we head off to visit Maria, a woman who makes exceptional coffee from her own home!
 After lunch in a home kitchen, we'll learn some delectable secrets of Cuban Cuisine from the cook.
 During the visits there will be lots of time to meet with locals and learn more about life in this planned community situated in the middle of a nature reserve.
-Upon returning to Havana there will be time to explore more of the old town and its plazas on your own.
+Upon returning to Havana there will be time to explore more of the old town and its plazas on your own, however please note that most shops tend to be closed on Sunday.
 Dinner onboard the S/C Panorama.

 Day 3 (Monday)

 After breakfast, we'll have a people-to-people exchange with musicians and performers of the Havana Compas Dance Group.
 Then we visit the Quisicuaba Community, located in Los Sitios neighborhood of Havana Centro Cuba, to learn about Afro Cuban culture.
 The name of this project, "Quisicuaba," comes partly from the name of free blacks who originally came from the southern part of the Angolan Basin in the 16th century.
 The goal of the project is to restore the traditional folk culture by taking into consideration the cultural, spiritual, and material needs of the people who live there.
 Here you can discuss how African religions and traditions influence the culture of Cuba.
 Return to the S/C Panorama for lunch and departure from Havana's beautiful bay with gorgeous views of the city as we make our way west toward Maria La Gorda.
 We'll have a cocktail and discussion on "Everyday life in Cuba" before dinner.

 Day 4 (Tuesday)